 - DPI AP Exam data may not exactly match data published by external sources.

 - DPI reports AP Exam data by the year the exam was taken.
 Results for all exams taken in any given school year are reported for that school year.
 Some College Board summaries report AP Exam data by graduation year.
 Results for all exams taken by graduates in any given year are reported for that school year regardless of when these exams were taken.
 (The College Board notes that students included in data for any given graduation year may not accurately reflect the graduating class.)

 - DPI summaries only include data for students enrolled in Wisconsin public schools.
 Other sources occasionally combine AP Exam results for public and private schools.

-- When counting district AP exam takers, DPI counts unique Wisconsin Student Numbers, if available, rather than student keys provided by the College Board.
+- When counting district AP exam takers, DPI counts unique DPI student identifiers, if available, rather than student keys provided by the College Board.
 This typically results in slightly lower participation counts than might be provided by the College Board.
-Wisconsin Student Numbers became available for this purpose prior to publishing the 2007-08 AP exam reports.

 - The College Board includes institution codes in the student records provided to DPI.
 In some cases these codes are found to be invalid or wrong and are corrected by WI DPI to the extent possible.
 Consequently, DPI counts by district and school may not exactly match College Board records.

 - DPI reports AP Exam participation as a percent of enrollment in high school grades whereas outside sources often report participation as a percent of graduates.
 Using the number of graduates as the denominator rather than enrollment would almost always produce a higher participation rate.